-If the droppings are thick, lumpy, or unevenly textured, this may be undigested food.
-In some cases, you will even clearly identify the pieces of food themselves.
-This could mean your parrot has:
+This may be undigested food if the droppings are thick, lumpy, or unevenly textured.
+In some cases, you can identify the pieces of food, which could mean the parrot has:

-- PDD, which affects the nerves and the digestive tract
+- Proventricular dilatation disease (PDD) affects the nerves and the digestive tract.

-- Giardia, which is a parasite that causes diarrhea in parrots
+- Giardia is a parasite that causes diarrhea.

 Why Is My Parrot Pooping Less?

-If your parrot is pooping less than normal, this could mean it:
+If a parrot is pooping less than usual, this could mean that it is:

 Why Is My Parrot Pooping So Much?

-If your parrot is pooping more than normal, it can also mean that it’s having internal problems, such as:
+If a parrot is pooping more than average, it could have internal problems, such as:

-It all depends on what the parrot is producing when it goes to the bathroom.
-You can also tell by the ratio of the poop – whether it’s more feces, urine, or urate.
+It largely depends on what the parrot is producing when it poops.
+You can also tell by the ratio of the poop – whether it’s producing more feces, urine, or urates.

 Why Has My Parrot Stopped Pooping?

-If your parrot is not pooping or has a hard time pooping, it may have a blockage due to an egg (if it’s a female) or something in its gastrointestinal tract.
-These cases may have dangerous long-term effects.
+If a parrot isn’t pooping or has difficulty pooping, it may have a blockage due to an egg (dystocia) or something obstructing the gastrointestinal tract.

 Parrot Has Watery Poop

-If there is more urine than normal, that could mean that your parrot:
+If there’s more urine than usual, this could mean that a parrot:

-According to Veterinary Clinics of North America, parasitic and bacterial diseases are common in parrots.
-Watery poop is one way to discover if your parrot has this issue.
+According to Veterinary Clinics of North America, parasitic and bacterial infections are common.

 Parrot Has Dry Poop

-The color of urine and urates is as important as the poop itself.
-If you notice a change, here are the possible meanings:
+The color of urine and urates matter as much as the poop itself.
+If you observe a change, this means:

-- Red urine: If you see red urine, this usually means internal bleeding in the lower half of the digestive tract.
-This can also mean lead poisoning or kidney disease
+- Red urine: Internal bleeding in the lower half of the digestive tract.

-- Green or yellow urates: This usually means liver disease or anorexia
+- Green or yellow urates: Liver disease or anorexia.

-- Red urates: Red urates can either mean kidney disease or fresh internal bleeding
+- Red urates: Kidney disease or internal bleeding.

 No Urates In Bird Poop